Painting Window Frames and Trims: A Detailed Guide for Beautiful Results

 Trim and Touch Ups

-Once the main coats have dried, use a small angled brush to paint the trim, edges, and any touch up areas.
-Examine your work to ensure even coverage and make any final touch ups needed.
+After the main coats have dried, use a small angled brush for edges, trim details, and final touch ups.
+Carefully inspect your work to ensure even coverage and correct any thin spots.

-Following these key steps will result in fresh, long-lasting paint on your home’s exterior window frames and trim.
-Take your time—the end results will be well worth it!
+By following these steps, you’ll achieve a fresh, long-lasting finish on your home’s exterior window frames and trim.
+Take your time—the results will be worth the effort!

 Painting Interior Window Frames and Trim